pwjazz/mwanzia/README.markdown

            // persist, audit log, whatever else you need to do return this;
         }

+        // this annotation means that the ID will be transferred from client
+        // to server when making calls to a specific instance of the Account
+        @Transferable
         public Long getId() {
             return id;
         }